zamronypj/mod_pascal/docs/index.md

 end.
 ```

-Please note that because blank newline is used to mark end of header parts of response, for safety, always add them even if you do not want to set response header.
+Please note that, because blank newline is used to mark end of header parts of response, for safety, always add them even if you do not want to set response header.
 For example

 ```
 begin